patforna/todo-react-redux-firebase/README.md

 - [ ] style for mobile
 - [ ] remove css vendor prefixes
-- [ ] look into EsLint / Airbnb style
 - [ ] look into normalizr
 - [ ] write some tests